 Running a virtual restaurant from home isn’t generally possible, mostly because they typically run out of a brick-and-mortar restaurant.
 Plus, there are various factors to consider when running a food-delivery operation from your home.
 For example, local regulations, licensing requirements, and the nature of your home environment.

 Unlike a virtual restaurant, a ghost kitchen (sometimes called a dark kitchen) isn’t part of a regular kitchen operation.
 Instead, the food is prepared in a kitchen that’s only used for food delivery.
 It’s not open to the public and there’s no dine-in premises.
-You can find out more about ghost kitchens in this article: What are host kitchens (and how are they different from ghost and cloud kitchens)?
+You can find out more about ghost kitchens in this article.

 Virtual restaurants have the potential to be profitable, but it varies depending on the market, the food concept, your operational efficiency, and your execution.